yoshiftj/citra-games-wiki/CONTRIBUTING.md

 The recommended application for capturing the icon, boxart, and screenshots is [ShareX](https://github.com/ShareX/ShareX).
 Screenshots can not be compressed, and must be in the PNG format.

 ### Title IDs
+The title ID for a game is a unique ID representing that release of the game.
+Often, games released in multiple regions will have a different title ID for each, with the exception of some games like the main series Pokémon games.
+A database of such releases and their title IDs can be found [here](http://3dsdb.com/).

-Title IDs can be found near the top of a log when running a game.
-For example, this is what it looks like for The Legend of Zelda: Ocarina of Time, 0004000000033500: `[   0.019882] Loader <Info> core/loader/ncch.cpp:Load:340: Program ID: 0004000000033500`.
+To find the title ID of your release, it can be found near the top of a log when running a game.
+For example, this is what it looks like for The Legend of Zelda: Ocarina of Time, `0004000000033500`: `[   0.019882] Loader <Info> core/loader/ncch.cpp:Load:340: Program ID: 0004000000033500`.

 ### TOML
 In this repo, DAT files follow the [TOML](https://github.com/toml-lang/toml) syntax, where each line consists of the creation of a piece of data.
 The simplest form of this is assigning a value to a key (`<Key> = <Value>`).
 The data types used for these `Value`s in this wiki are: